 A subscript may appear after the symbol: I can't tell for sure what this means: sometimes it looks to be part of the formula for a molecule, and sometimes, if after an element's chemical symbol it apparently merely distinguishes two or more well-known lines.
 A very large subscript (e.g., 5238) undoubtedly is a wavelength or frequency.

-Certain lines have designations of very long standing, e.g., Fraunhofer lines (a letter code, sometimes subscripted), hydrogen lines such as H-alpha, possibly indicating the series (H for Balmer series, L or Ly for Lyman series), such as Lyman alpha (Ly-α), and just a line of high interest, such as the 21-cm line.
+Certain lines have designations of very long standing, e.g., Fraunhofer lines (a letter code, sometimes subscripted), and series lines, such as H-alpha, with an indication of the series (H for Balmer series, L or Ly for Lyman series), such as Lyman alpha (Ly-α), typically using Greek letters, α, β, etc., to indicate the line within the series.
+Other lines acquire common names merely for being of high interest, such as the 21-cm line.

 The term line index is sometimes used, perhaps merely indicating the designator, but often indicating a number which is a measure of the strength of the line, in which case designators as described above may be used for to indicate that number, as measured from some source.
 The measurement may be specific to a certain kind of observation, e.g., a specific photometric system or spectroscopy, like a color index but more specific.
 In general, the goal is to characterize the difference spectral energy at the peak of the line with that of the continuum emission on either side.
 A typical means of specifying the ratio is as a magnitude.
 For exactness, a writer may specify the specific method by which this was done.